gtm-templates-knowit-experience/gtm-ga4-ecom-item-list-promo-attribution/README.md

 *	Name the Variable **ecom - items - item_list & promotion - merge – CT**.

-In addition, you should create **Promotion & Search Term Variables** using the same Variable Type if you have implemented **Promotion without Items**, or if you want to attribute Search Term:
+In addition, you must create **Promotion & Search Term Variables** using the same Variable Type if you have implemented **Promotion without Items**, or if you want to attribute Search Term:

 | Variable Name  | Output |
 | ------------- | ------------- |